-Artists for World Peace is proud to announce the recipients of our scholarships for 2012!
+Artists for World Peace is proud to announce the recipients of our scholarships and grants for 2013!

 Dr. Yoram Kaufmann Scholarship Fund

 Artists for World Peace established this fund in 2009 with the goal of spreading peace through artistic expression and education.
 The fund provides scholarships to students who are currently majoring in the arts and are in need of financial assistance.
 Named in memory of Dr. Yoram Kaufmann, a life long supporter of education, this scholarship will eventually support the education of children around the globe.
 Scholarships are awarded on an ongoing basis.

 Artists for World Peace Fine Art Grant

 The purpose of this award is to provide students, or artists in the early stages of their careers, with the money needed to purchase art supplies to continue their work.